-What to do near Saint-Raphael?
+Things to do near Saint-Raphael

 The Massif de l’Esterel, or Roches Rouges (Red Rocks) is our favorite spot!
 It can be explored by foot, and in summer also by boat to see the red colored rocks end up in the sea.
-There are plenty of walking paths and most of them offer majestic views of the coast.
+There are plenty of walking paths and most of them offer majestic views of the French Riviera coast.
 Children like to climb up the rocks and look at the views of the Mediterranean sea.
 Along the way they will also see a lot of Mediterranean plants and insects.
 Always check if the massif is open before going since in case of high temperatures and dryness they sometimes decide to close the access for security reasons.

-In Cannes you can take a boat to visit the Iles de Lérins.
+In Cannes you can take a boat to visit the Iles de Lérins islands.
 We chose to visit one of the two islands, Ile Sainte Marguerite.
 You can walk around on the island and follow the marked trails, or visit the Fort, which once served as a prison.
 The most famous prisoner here was the Man in the Iron Mask.

-Monaco is a bit far from Saint-Raphael, but still very much worth the day trip!
-On the ‘Rock’ there are cute little streets, the Palace of the Prince where you can see the changing of the guards and beautiful views.
-The thing we liked the most was the well-known Aquarium, or Oceanographic Museum of Monaco.
+Monaco is worth a day trip at least once!
+On ‘The Rock’, you will find cute little streets, the Palace of the Prince where you can see the changing of the guards, and you will be able to soak up some beautiful views.
+The thing we liked to do most in Monaco with the kids was the Aquarium, or Oceanographic Museum of Monaco.
 A part from the impressive aquariums they also offer a lot of activities for children every day.

-Read more on Fréjus or Saint-Raphael:
+Read more on Things to do in Fréjus or Saint-Raphael:

-Family activities in Summer
+Family activities in summer